 Posted: October 10th, 2014 under General, Traffic Advisories, Uncategorized.

 The Seattle Department of Transportation advises travelers of the following activities within the Mercer Corridor Project Area: Westbound lane restriction on Mercer Street Oct.
 13-14 Westbound Mercer Street will be restricted to one lane between Ninth Avenue North and Dexter Avenue North from Monday, Oct.
 13 at 9 a.m. to Tuesday, Oct.
 14 at 9 […]

-Posted: April 10th, 2014 under Commute, Parking, Pedestrians, Queen Anne/Magnolia, Traffic Advisories, Uncategorized.
+Posted: October 10th, 2014 under Commute, Parking, Pedestrians, Queen Anne/Magnolia, Traffic Advisories, Uncategorized.

-Posted: April 8th, 2014 under Ballard and Northwest Seattle, Bicycles, East and Central Seattle, Greater Downtown, Greater Duwamish, North and Northeast Seattle, Pedestrians, Queen Anne/Magnolia, Southeast Seattle, Southwest Seattle.
+Posted: October 9th, 2014 under Ballard and Northwest Seattle, East and Central Seattle, Event traffic, Greater Downtown, Greater Duwamish, Queen Anne/Magnolia, SODO, Traffic Advisories, Trucks.

 Paving crews from the Seattle Department of Transportation plan to pave Northwest 87th Street between Greenwood Avenue North and Phinney Avenue North on Oct.
 16 and 17, weather permitting.
 The street will remain open for local access and through traffic will be detoured.
 The sidewalk on the south side of Northwest 87th Street will be […]

 Posted: October 8th, 2014 under Commute, General, North and Northeast Seattle, Traffic Advisories.